transccc/iot-project/README.md

 3. **Access InfluxDB UI**:
    - Open your web browser and go to http://localhost:8086.
-   - Follow the on-screen instructions to set up your InfluxDB instance.
+   - Follow the on-screen instructions to set up InfluxDB.

 4. **Create an Account and Configure InfluxDB**:
    - Create an account by providing the necessary details.